Sergio Ramos: 2014–20: Sustained success and captaincy

-Ramos' first goal of the season was a header in his first Champions League match of the campaign, against Club Brugge on 1 October at home.
+Ramos's first goal of the season was a header in his first Champions League match of the campaign, against Club Brugge on 1 October at home.
 The goal came at a vital time as Real Madrid were 2–0 down by half-time but were able to make a comeback after another header by Casemiro.
-This was also Ramos' first Champions League goal in two seasons.
+This was also Ramos's first Champions League goal in two seasons.
 On 30 October, Ramos scored from the penalty-spot in a 5–0 home victory over Leganés, continuing his run of scoring in 16 straight La Liga seasons, again equalling Messi.
 One week later, on 6 November, Ramos scored his first penalty in the Champions League, which came against Galatasaray in a 6–0 home win.
 It was another 'Panenka' style penalty and also meant that Ramos scored in two Champions League group matches in the same season for the first time.
 On 18 December, Ramos played in his 43rd El Clasico, claiming the all-time appearance record for this historic fixture.

 On 12 January 2020, Ramos scored the winning penalty in a shoot-out against Atletico Madrid in the Supercopa de España final in Jeddah as Real Madrid won 4–1 on penalties after a 0–0 draw after extra time.
-This was the first time in Ramos' career that he scored a winning penalty in a shoot-out.
-The 2020 Supercopa title was Ramos' 21st trophy with Real Madrid.
+This was the first time in Ramos's career that he scored a winning penalty in a shoot-out.
+The 2020 Supercopa title was Ramos's 21st trophy with Real Madrid.
 A month later, Ramos scored another header in La Liga, this time away to Osasuna as Real Madrid won 4–1 to maintain top position in the table.
-Ramos' goal at El Sadar meant that he had scored in 20 different La Liga stadiums.
-This was Ramos' first La Liga goal of 2020, meaning he was the only player to score in La Liga in each of the last 17 calendar years – dating back to 2004.
+Ramos's goal at El Sadar meant that he had scored in 20 different La Liga stadiums.
+This was Ramos's first La Liga goal of 2020, meaning he was the only player to score in La Liga in each of the last 17 calendar years – dating back to 2004.

 On 26 February 2020, Ramos equalled the record of red cards received in the UEFA Champions League.
 With four red cards, he shares the unwanted record with Zlatan Ibrahimović and Edgar Davids.
 This dismissal came in a 2–1 home defeat to Manchester City in the Round of 16 first leg, for a tactical foul on City striker Gabriel Jesus.
 Four days later, Ramos featured in Real Madrid's 2–0 win over Barcelona at home in La Liga to leapfrog them into first place.
-This was Ramos' 21st consecutive Clasico in all competitions and his 30th in La Liga with Real Madrid.
+This was Ramos's 21st consecutive Clasico in all competitions and his 30th in La Liga with Real Madrid.